 In short, business interruption insurance is what keeps you going when the unforeseen happens and you can’t operate.
 This is often the difference between a business that can survive a catastrophe and one that cannot.

 After covering your loss from not being open when something happens, the next thing is to get your business back up and operating.
-There were 119 natural disasters across the U.S. in 2014, but only 61 percent of the damage that from these disasters was covered by insurance.
+There were 119 natural disasters across the U.S. in recent years, but only 61 percent of the damage from these disasters was covered by insurance.
 That left the property owners responsible for over $9.7 billion in losses above their coverage.
 Property Insurance is about much more than storm coverage, however.
 This insurance puts your premises back together after any unforeseen event whether you own or rent it.
 Events that are covered are the same as for business interruption insurance.
 It’s very important for any business to have coverage in order to bounce back after a devastating loss.

 Every business with employees has to carry workers' compensation coverage under Michigan state law.
 Generally known as “workman’s comp,” this is a policy that pays an employee for on-the-job injuries and inability to work for some time, regardless of whether that injury is from a one-time event or from repetitive injury.
 Across the U.S., workman’s comp paid out $1.27 for every $100 in wages in recent years, an average of $612 per employee.

 The type of employees and the work they do determine your rate, based on claims from similar businesses.
 There are often things you can do to keep your cost low, however, such as having ergonomic equipment and training employees.
-Getting to know these simple things that can make a difference is part of the reason a Trusted Choice Independent Agent can make a big difference for your business.
+Getting to know these simple things that can make a difference is part of the reason an Independent Agent can make a big difference for your business.

 Your employees depend on you as much as you depend on them.
 It may be a good practice for you to take care of them and offer them the insurance they need to protect their families – and keep the loyal employees your business needs.

 When considering your business insurance needs, there are probably a few things that you may not even think of.
 Cyber crime and identity theft, for example, can leave you with nearly unlimited liability if a criminal steals your credit before you even know about it.
 How serious is this?
-There were 10,338 reported identity thefts in 2014 in Michigan, the sixth highest in the nation.
+There were 10,338 reported identity thefts recently in Michigan, the sixth highest in the nation.
 Not all were found out in time to prevent serious losses.
 If your identity is stolen, the liability is limited only by your available credit – your good name.
 This is only one example of the kinds of business insurance you may not think about on your own.

-Your Trusted Choice Independent Agent is your best resource to find the coverage you need to protect the business you have worked so hard to build.
+Your Independent Agent is your best resource to find the coverage you need to protect the business you have worked so hard to build.
 Because they are located right here in Okemos, they are uniquely positioned to get to know you and the best coverage options for your business.